Learning to Detect Cyber Attacks: Neural Anomaly Detection for Cybersecurity with Theoretical Insights: Proposed Method --- Empirical Risk Minimization with ReLU Neural Network

+For simplicity, we consider the domain $\mathcal{X}=[0,1]^d$; however, this can be extended to any compact subset of $\RR^d$.
+We assume $h$ is $\alpha$-Hölder continuous for some $\alpha>0$ in a closed ball of radius $r>0$.
+Please refer to Supplementary Material 1.2 for the formal definition of the corresponding Hölder space.
+Note that given $h$ is $\alpha$-Hölder continuous, we can easily prove that $\eta$ is also $\alpha$-Hölder continuous.

 Our goal is to construct a specific class of neural networks that learn the Bayes classifier $f_c = \text{sign}\left(\eta - 1/2\right)$ (i.e., the sign of $\eta - 1/2$).
 We employ findings from a previous paper \citep{schmidt2020nonparametric}, which tells us that a certain class of ReLU networks can approximate any Hölder continuous function well.
-We relegate the details of this previous result to Supplement B.
+We relegate the details of this previous result to Supplementary Material 5.

 Now, we are in a position to define our hypothesis space.
 In machine learning, the hypothesis space generally refers to the set of all possible models or functions that a learning algorithm can choose from to make predictions based on the given data.
 In our case, the hypothesis space is a set of functions generated by a specific class of ReLU feedforward network architecture (i.e., ReLU networks with specific depths, widths, sparsity, and parameter values in a specific range).
 We define such a hypothesis space with the intention that its functions are well-suited to learning the Bayes classifier. \begin{definition}[Hypothesis Space] Let $\alpha,r>0$.
 Assume $\eta \in \mathcal{H}^{\alpha,r}([0,1]^d)$.
 For any integers $m\geq 1$ and $N \geq \max \left\{(\alpha +1)^d, (r+1)e^d\right\}$, we consider ReLU networks with depth maximum number of nodes number of nonzero parameters and all parameters (in absolute value) are bounded by $K^*= 1$.
 Here, we define a ``hard tanh'' function $\sigma_\tau:\RR \rightarrow [-1,1]$ for some $0<\tau\leq 1$ to be the linear combination of four scaled ReLU units given by